lmarecha-creator/mcafeecloudguru/content/190moreinformation/030_Intro_Kubernetes/080_scaling/_index.md

 ![MVISION Cloud for AWS Summary](/images/mfe/Azure-IAM.png?classes=border,shadow)

  Select a Role from the list.
-Select a user from the list, or search for a specific user.
+Select a user from the list, or search for your user account.
 Click Save.

 ![MVISION Cloud for AWS Summary](/images/mfe/Azure-iam2.png?classes=border,shadow)